creative-passport/artist-hub/index.md

 ## Metrics

-- Total signups
+- Number of monthly signups
-- Total standalone servers
+- Number of standalone servers
 - Active monthly users (within Creative Passport Community)
 - Rate of usage of the open source platforms